 I've been most impressed by the faculty and children at this school.
 While the teachers provide a good deal of stimulating material there's a no-nonsense approach to learning.
 The administration seems to know most of the children and be kindly toward them.
 The students are generally respectful of one another.
 It is good to see students take charge of younger siblings after school.
 The building is old and some parts need repair--the reason for the school's move to Hubbard Street.
 As a grandmother of two young children at Fifth Avenue and a volunteer in a kindergarten class I am delighted my family lives in the district.
 I look forward to volunteering next year at Hubbard.

 Fifth Avenue International K-6 School is a public middle school in Columbus.
-The principal of Fifth Avenue International K-6 School is Theresa L. Eraybar, who can be contacted at firstname.lastname@example.org.
-208 students go to Fifth Avenue International K-6 School and identify primarily as Multiracial; Black, non-Hispanic; and Hispanic.
-98% of the 208 students here are classified as "economically disadvantaged", and 90% have subsidized lunches.
-The ratio of students to teachers at Fifth Avenue International K-6 School is 24:1.
+The principal of Fifth Avenue International K-6 School is Theresa L. Eraybar and can be contacted at firstname.lastname@example.org.
+208 students go to Fifth Avenue International K-6 School and identify as Multiracial; Black, non-Hispanic; and Hispanic.
+98% of the 208 students here are classified as "economically disadvantaged", and 90% are paying reduced lunch prices.
+The student to teacher ratio at Fifth Avenue International K-6 School is 24:1.
 Indianola Informal K-8 School is one of the nearest middle schools.

 |Native American or Native Alaskan||0.3%||0.2%|

 |Native Hawaiian or Other Pacific Islander||0%||%|